arielledq/Official-Roam-Reality-App-2025/app/README.md

 - Verify Unity version compatibility
 - Check that all required frameworks are properly linked
 - Confirm signing certificates are properly configured
+- Use the `yarn reinstall` command to clean and reinstall dependencies and leftover development files and caches.

 ## Contributing